Visiting the building

 The Chapel of San Spirito was perhaps the project closest to John Hawes’ heart.
 It was Hawes who secretly donated money to the diocese to build the chapel out of respect for his predecessor, and it was also he who donated his services and artwork.
 In return, he was allowed to design the Chapel as he wanted.

-Construction of the Chapel began in April 1936 and was competed three months later.
-Hawes designed the Chapel and painted the magnificent interior triptych (or three-part mural) both of which were inspired by a ninth-century Spanish church.
+Construction of the Chapel by Berry Bros costing £824, began in April 1936 and was completed three months later.
+Hawes designed the Chapel and painted the magnificent interior triptych (or three-part mural) both of which were inspired by a ninth-century Spanish church, St Maria del Narancio in northern Spain.
 The exterior of the Church is modernist in style, reflecting the influence of the 1930’s Modern movement on Hawes’ work.
 The barrel-vaulted ceiling in the nave, the Rood triptych and subtle lighting of the Chapel all make a beautiful composition.
 Hawes said later that the Chapel was the best architectural work he had ever done.
-Bishop O’Collins presided over the private blessing and opening of the Chapel on 29th August 1936 however there was no public function, the public entombment of Archdeacon Lecaille tool place the following day with an impressive public ceremony at Utakarra Cemetery and the Chapel was consecrated two years later on the 6th December 1938, with Lecaille’s sarcophagus placed in the centre of the Nave.
+Bishop O’Collins presided over the private blessing and opening of the Chapel on 29th August 1936 however there was no public function, the public entombment of Archdeacon Lecaille took place the following day with an impressive public ceremony at Utakarra Cemetery and the Chapel was consecrated two years later on the 6th December 1938, with Lecaille’s sarcophagus placed in the centre of the Nave.

 But Hawes is buried in his beloved Bahamas.
 Even as this engraving was being done, he knew in his heart that he would die elsewhere.
 According to his biographer, Tony Evans, this empty grave is not a sign of Hawes’ self-importance, but instead a symbol of the fact that he prepared for death throughout his life.